anderspitman/graph_coloring_ga/log.md

   junk nodes through.
 * Seems like it might be running much faster comparing integers instead of strings for node ids

+# 2018-02-08

+* Got diversity plot working.
+It's awesome
+* Use machine learning to predict whether the GA will be successful by looking at the first few lines of diversity plot?